scipy-conference/scipy_proceedings/papers/james_fox/pycid.rst

    cid.draw_property(lambda node: \\
          pycid.admits_ici(cid, 'P', node))

 With RI, we showed that implementing CIDs in *PyCID* can aid the design of fairer systems.
 With ICI, we demonstrate how *PyCID* can be used to help design safer AI systems.
-First, we can use analgous functions to what we used for VoI and RI - `pycid.admits_voc_list(cid)` and `pycid.admits_ici_list(cid, 'P')` - to find that :math:`O`, :math:`M`, :math:`I`, and :math:`C` admit positive VoC whilst :math:`I`, :math:`P`, and :math:`C` admit ICI.
-From this, because :math:`I` (influenced user opinions) admits an instumental control incentive, we discover that the content reccomender may seek to influence that variable in order to attain utility. :cite:`everitt2021agent` offer an alternative content reccomender design that avoids this undesirable behaviour.
+First, we can use analogous functions to what we used for VoI and RI - `pycid.admits_voc_list(cid)` and `pycid.admits_ici_list(cid, 'P')` - to find that :math:`O`, :math:`M`, :math:`I`, and :math:`C` admit positive VoC whilst :math:`I`, :math:`P`, and :math:`C` admit ICI.
+From this, because :math:`I` (influenced user opinions) admits an instrumental control incentive, we discover that the content recommender may seek to influence that variable to attain utility. :cite:`everitt2021agent` offer an alternative content recommender design that avoids this undesirable behaviour.
-Instead of being rewarded for the true click through rate, the content reccomender is rewarded for the clicks it would be predicted to have, based on a separately trained model of the user's preferences.
+Instead of being rewarded for the true click-through rate, the content recommender is rewarded for the clicks it would be predicted to have, based on a separately trained model of the user's preferences.
 The modified CID for this changed model is shown in Figure :ref:`cidicifig` c) where the old utility node :math:`C` (actual clicks) has become :math:`PC` (predicted clicks).

 .. code-block:: python